One way to celebrate a birthday – part III: Androscoggin paths

 A short uphill hike led me to the modest summit of Pine Mountain, where I was treated to a vista that included Lake Winnipesaukee and summits near and far.

-If only I’d known about Morse Preserve then…!
-On my recent visit, I enjoyed the vista with three other people and a well-behaved dog.
+If only I’d known about Morse Preserve.
+At the summit of the preserve’s Pine Mountain, I enjoyed the vista with three other people and a well-behaved dog.
 Hawks caught thermals overhead.
 Patchy hints of autumn flared here and there.
 An interpretive sign from the Forest Society identified the various peaks in the distance.
 Blueberry bushes were all over the place, resting up after what must have been a bountiful July.

 No views to the south, but that’s just nitpicking, and I ought to be ashamed of myself for even mentioning that.